 Questions are the meat of 15Five.
 These will be set up by your manager and/or company admin (normally People Ops).
 Questions drive deeper discussion and connection within teams.

 High Fives are where you can recognize a teammate that has been doing great work!
 This is your opportunity to show appreciation where it is due.
+Want to make sure you give a great High Five?
+Check out the High Five Best Practices!

 Who can see my 15Five?